The standard way

-to Ship a Vehicle
+to move a car.

 What Is Open Auto Transport?